The season, day by dayback to calendar

 an introductory talk, in German, begins in the upstairs foyer 30 minutes before every performance

-Act 1 Dido, the King of Carthage's widow, moved by the tale of Aeneas’ flight from the ruins of Troy, has fallen in love with him but is prevented from revealing her feelings because she had sworn never to marry again.
+Dido, the King of Carthage's widow, moved by the tale of Aeneas’ flight from the ruins of Troy, has fallen in love with him but is prevented from revealing her feelings because she had sworn never to marry again.
 Urged on by Belinda, Dido finally gives in to Aeneas’ desires.
-Aeneas promises to postpone his journey home in order to stay with Dido.
+Aeneas promises to postpone his journey home and stay with Dido.
 The court rejoices at the royal alliance.
 Act 2 Dido’s enemy, a sorceress, plans, with her witches, to destroy the Queen.
-The witches want to destroy Carthage and Dido and Aeneas’ love, and conjure up a storm which will force Aeneas to take shelter during a hunt, so that he will meet a spirit they will send, who will remind him of his duty to return to Italy.
+The witches intend to destroy Carthage and Dido and Aeneas’ love, and conjure up a storm to force Aeneas to take shelter and meet a spirit they will send, who will remind him of his duty to return to Italy.
 This, the witches hope, will make him give up Dido.
 During a morning hunt, Dido and Aeneas are being entertained by song and dance.
-A storm begins and the Queen and her retinue hurry back to the city.
-Aeneas, alone, hears the false spirit’s message: Jupiter himself commands that he is not to stay another day.
+The witches' storm begins and the Queen and her retinue hurry back to the city.
+Aeneas hears the false spirit’s message: Jupiter himself commands that he is not to stay another day.
 Distraught, Aeneas resigns himself to the fact that he must leave Carthage and found a new Troy.
 Act 3 The sailors take leave from their lovers.
 The sorceress predicts that Dido’s death is nigh.
 The Queen anticipates her fate.
-Aeneas tells Dido that he must leave Carthage.
+Aeneas tells Dido that he must leave.
 On seeing her desperation he decides to go against Jupiter’s command.
 Dido, her pride wounded, insists that Aeneas must leave her.
 He goes, she dies of a broken heart.